The cutest craft-slash-baking project you ever did see: painted sugar cookies! Keep reading for the details.

 1 egg yolk

-In a large bowl, beat the butter and sugar with an electric mixer until pale and light; add the egg and vanilla and beat for a minute, until smooth and well blended.
+1. In a large bowl, beat butter and sugar with an electric mixer until pale and light; add egg and vanilla and beat for 1 min, until smooth and well blended.

-In a small bowl, stir together the flour, baking powder and salt.
-Add to the sugar mixture and stir by hand or beat on low speed just until you have a soft dough.
-Shape the dough into a disc, wrap in plastic and refrigerate for half an hour.
+2. In a small bowl, stir together flour, baking powder and salt.
+Add to the sugar mixture and stir by hand, or beat on low speed just until you have a soft dough.
+Shape the dough into a disc, wrap in plastic and refrigerate for 30 min.

-When you’re ready to bake, preheat the oven to 350°F. On a lightly floured surface, roll the dough out about 1/8-inch thick.
-Cut cookies into card shapes – or, flowers, hearts, spades, or a combination of shapes – and place an inch apart on a parchment-lined baking sheet.
+3. When you’re ready to bake, preheat the oven to 350°F. On a lightly floured surface, roll the dough out about 1/8-inch thick.
+Cut cookies into shapes (flowers, hearts, circles, wreaths, etc.) and place an inch apart on a parchment-lined baking sheet.

-In a small dish, add a few drops of food colouring to the egg yolk and mix with a fork until well-blended.
-Use a paintbrush to paint the unbaked cookies with the red “paint”.
+4. In a small dish, add a few drops of food colouring to an egg yolk and mix with a fork until well-blended.
+Use a new paintbrush to paint the unbaked cookies with the “paint.”
+(Repeat with another yolk and different colours of food colouring for more of a palette.)

 Makes 2-3 dozen cookies.